llpeterson/congestion/tcpcc.md

-One important aspect of CUBIC’s approach is to adjust its congestion window at regular intervals, based on the amount of time that has elapsed since the last congestion event, rather than only when ACKs arrive (the latter being a function of RTT).
+One important aspect of CUBIC’s approach is to adjust its congestion window at regular intervals, based on the amount of time that has elapsed since the last congestion event (e.g., the arrival of a duplicate ACK), rather than only when ACKs arrive (the latter being a function of RTT).
 This allows CUBIC to behave fairly when competing with short-RTT flows, which will have ACKs arriving more frequently.

 <figure class="line">
 	<a id="cubic"></a>